mevdschee/php-crud-api/README.md

 {"categories":{"columns":["name"],"records":[["Web development"],["Internet"]]}}
 ```

-NB: Columns that are used to include related entities are automatically added and cannot be left out.
+NB: Columns that are used to include related entities are automatically added and cannot be left out of the output.

 ### List + Order